What is Conveyancing?

 - Bank Fee (only applicable if finance involved) $125.00

-- Verification of Identity (if conducted as part of a conveyancing file)
+- Verification of Identity (no charge if conducted at our office as part of a conveyancing file)

 Other Conveyancing Services